amrakm/amrakm.github.io/_posts/2019-9-25-monte_carlo.md

     - reinforcement learning
 ---

-In this notebook I will share my study notes along with implementation of few Monte Carlo (MC) algorithms that is introduced in [Richard Sutton's book](http://incompleteideas.net/book/bookdraft2017nov5.pdf) applied to Blackjack environment of [OpenAI's gym](https://github.com/openai/gym).
+In this notebook I will share my study notes along with implementation of few Monte Carlo (MC) algorithms that are introduced in [Richard Sutton's book](http://incompleteideas.net/book/bookdraft2017nov5.pdf) applied to Blackjack environment of [OpenAI's gym](https://github.com/openai/gym).

 ------------